awkwarrd/ds-project-milad-almasri/README.md

 ## 1. Overview

-This project is my internship project, that was created in order to show my machine learning and data science skills on close-to-real project.
+This project is my internship project, that was created to show my machine learning and data science skills on close-to-real project.
 In this project I was creating model for sales volume predictions based on historical data and other features.
 Read more about problem: https://www.kaggle.com/competitions/competitive-data-science-predict-future-sales/overview

 ## 2. Motivation